ECMWFCode4Earth/TropiDash/TropiDash_documentation.md

 ### Plot

-In this section, users can find a background map, a marker and the temporal evolution on the marker position of the accumulated precipitation, mean sea level pressure, skin temperature, and probability of wind gusts of more than 25m/s at 10m, from the first day of the selected cyclone until the last one.
+In this section, users can find a background map, a marker and the temporal evolution on the marker position of the accumulated precipitation, mean sea level pressure, skin temperature, and probability of wind gusts of more than 25 m/s at 10 m, from the first day of the selected cyclone until the last one.
 The red-lashed line represents the average track of the tracks given by the ensembles.
 The plots are automatically uploaded every time the user moves the pointer location.
 Please notice that it may take a few seconds to upload the plots.
 The first variable displayed is the daily accumulated precipitation and the other ones appear on scrolling down on the white box.
+The interactive map is deployed through [`ipyleaflet`](https://ipyleaflet.readthedocs.io/en/latest/index.html).

 ### Functions
 To better understand how the data are processed and how the interactive plots are produced please refer to the python script containing the functions for this section: __[TropiDash/utils_TemporalEvolution.py](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/TropiDash/utils_TemporalEvolution.py)__.